MINAqwq/Atari-2600/README.md

 ### What to do?
 While implementing all opcodes has highest priority i think making the memory map is also very important for the accuracy, but at the moment I'm not very sure how important ALL mirror locations are, so i will do the opcodes first.
 Opcodes im working on atm:
-- LSR
+- JMP
-- ROL
+- JSR
-- ROR
+- RTS

 ### Before a commit
 - Test your opcodes